 In recent years, numerous discussions as well as several lawsuits have examined local governments' right to regulate oil and gas development in the manner they regulate other land uses and whether state oil and gas regulations preempt local governments from regulating the industry.
 Since the 1990s, the extent to which local governments may regulate oil and gas activities has been limited by several court decisions.
-The Colorado Supreme Court has recently found in City of Longmont v.
-Colorado Oil & Gas Ass'n, that local governments may only regulate oil and gas so long as the regulations do not "operationally conflict" with the state interest of permitting "each oil and gas pool in Colorado to produce up to its maximum efficient rate of production, subject to the prevention of waste, consistent with the protection of public health, safety, and welfare, including protection of the environment and wildlife resources.19 The courts will only find a local regulation in operational conflict with the state's interest if the adverse party is able to show that the local regulation "authorizes what state law forbids or that forbids what state law authorizes" or "materially impairs or destroys" the state interest.
-The Court has done little to elucidate what actions would "materially impair or destroy" the state interest.
+The Colorado Supreme Court has recently found in City of v.
+Colorado Oil & Gas Ass'n, that local governments may only regulate oil and gas so long as the regulations do not "operationally conflict" with the state interest of permitting "each oil and gas pool in Colorado to produce up to its maximum efficient rate of production, subject to the prevention of waste, consistent with the protection of public health, safety, and welfare, including protection of the environment and wildlife resources.
+Local government regulations are presumed to be valid.
+A local regulation will be found to operationally conflict with the state's interest only if the industry or state sues the local government in district court and is able to show, based upon a fully developed evidentiary record, that the local regulation "materially impairs or destroys" the state interests or is a material impediment to the effectuation of state law.
+Therefore, it is the burden of the state or industry to prove the local regulations are preempted.